Have They Finally Done It Right? Here’s out Windows 10 Test-Drive Analysisby QArea Expert on August 6, 2015

 - Cortana.
 This lovely virtual assistant is capable of many fascinating activities and can bravely rival in functionality with both Siri and Google Now at the same time.
 Type in whatever you have to ask or talk to her – no matter.
 In 9 cases out of 10 she will be of assistance.
 However Cortana gathers a lot of information about you and delivers it to Microsoft, but who cares?
 They will only use that data to improve existing services.
 They are not some evil corporation of E-E-EVIL, right?

 Windows 10 is a marketing-oriented product.
-Microsoft finally realized advantages of this particular approach and has developed something even better than Win 7 and XP combined.
+Microsoft finally realized the advantages of this particular approach and has developed something even better than Win 7 and XP combined.
 10 has several flaws, yet still is considerably the best OS currently in the market for common (non-technical) use.

 Note: Lots and more of your personal data will be harvested by Microsoft experts.
 You will have to deal with it and hope all materials will be used for either security or device improvement purposes.
 It’s just how the world we live in works.
 Great things, even free ones come at a price.